nachofree/mhu/web/slides/presentation.md

   * CURRENT = how many are running
   * UP-TO-DATE = how many replicas were changed to match desired state
   * AVAILABLE = how many are usable right now
-- Delete a few containers in docker desktop
+- Delete a few containers

 ------------------------------------------------------------------